grandmasterethel/charmbian/README.md

 For best results, use tasksel to install mate desktop.

 What works:
--WiFi configured using nmcli
+* WiFi configured using nmcli
--Touchpad
+* Touchpad
--Lots of other stuff
+* Lots of other stuff

 What doesn't work:
--Sound
+* Sound
--Probably a bunch of other stuff I haven't investigated -Brightness control on keyboard hotkeys (it works with the slider in the GUI)
+* Probably a bunch of other stuff I haven't investigated
+* Brightness control on keyboard hotkeys (it works with the slider in the GUI)

 to do:
--Choice to install Ubuntu with Mate or Debian with Fluxbox -Incorporate archbk script to automate install from ChromeOS -> Arch USB -> Ubuntu/Debian on internal storage including set up user account
+* Choice to install Ubuntu with Mate or Debian with Fluxbox
+* Incorporate archbk script to automate install from ChromeOS -> Arch USB -> Ubuntu/Debian on internal storage including set up user account
--Get sound working (maybe using alsa dotfiles from ChromeOS itself) -Try to incorporate the GalliumOS Touchpad driver
+* Get sound working (maybe using alsa dotfiles from ChromeOS itself)
+* Try to incorporate the GalliumOS Touchpad driver

 FEEL FREE TO USE THIS FOR WHATEVER YOU LIKE.
 LET ME KNOW IF YOU KNOW HOW TO FIX SOUND.